-The WFD status of the coastal water body within which the shellfish area is situated is 'high' and therefore satisfactory, but this status was extrapolated from similar water body types.
-The Ferta River which discharges into the designated area is 'moderate' and therefore unsatisfactory reflecting the results of macroinvertebrate sampling.
-The Derreen River, which also discharges into the designated area, is 'good' and therefore satisfactory (Map 12).
+The WFD status of the transitional water body within which the shellfish area is situated, is 'moderate' and therefore unsatisfactory, reflecting unsatisfactory levels of dissolved oxygen, biochemical oxygen demand and chromium.
+The upper estuary which discharges into the designated area is 'moderate' and therefore unsatisfactory, reflecting the issues with dissolved oxygen and biochemical oxygen demand.
+There are also three tributaries which are discharging into the designated area, the Rockhouse, Ballinadee and Ballyvolane Rivers, and all of these are 'poor' status, but all of these status's were extrapolated from similar water body types (Map 12).